FAIRplus/the-fair-cookbook/content/recipes/reusability/miappe.md

 Please check the official format specifications to avoid redundancy and possible incompatibilities.

-#### Step4.3: Submit VCF file to EVA
+#### Step 4.3: Submit VCF file to EVA

+Once the metadata and data has been formatted according to the specifications above, make sure that the resulting VCF file complies to VCF specifications.
+For that purpose we propose the [VCF validator](https://github.com/EBIvariation/vcf-validator) (an example on how to use it is available on the github link). \
+    \
-Submit VCF file to EVA, using BioSamples IDs to identify material, GCF/GCA accession for the reference genome assembly, and ENA accession numbers for the sequencing reads of the material used.
+Once the file has been fully validated without any error messages you can submit the VCF file to EVA, using BioSamples IDs to identify material, GCF/GCA accession for the reference genome assembly, and ENA accession numbers for the sequencing reads of the material used.
 Refer to the official [documentation](https://www.ebi.ac.uk/eva/?Submit-Data).

--[name=Fuqi Xu][color=purple]
-    maybe a couple of sentences on the conclusion?
+## Conclusion
+At this point, the VCF contains metadata and data formatted for the purpose of better discoverability and higher interoperability.
+Data could thus be more easily read and evaluated automatically by machines and it is made easier to connect different data sources with each other, so that in general a higher degree of FAIR has been achieved.

-### Reference
+## Reference

 [Beier et. al (2022) - Recommendations for the formatting of VCF files to make plant genotyping data FAIR](https://doi.org/10.12688/f1000research.109080.1)